sillsdev/gha-practice/README.md

 Github action practice repository for Language Technology conference 2022

 ## Setup
+1. Get Added as a contributor to this repository
 1. Create a branch named after your github user (or anything you like that noone else is likely to use)
 2. Do not look at the grading.yml until after the session if you can help it.
 3. Copy the template.yml file in the .github/workflows to a file with the same name you used for your branch